MinaMatta98/suckless-dwm-blue/README.md

 These patches generally required a lot of configurations to get working together.
 Namely, the most complex to get working together would be barpadding, systray, winicon and status2d.
 This is due to them generally interfering with each others core functionality.

 ## Dependancies
-The following dependancies are required for Dwm:
+The following dependancies are required for Dwm, installable through the following terminal commands:
 * X (Xorg Server) :
 <pre><span sytle="color:red">sudo </span>pacman -Sy xorg</pre>
 You would also need your graphics card drivers.
 Please refer to the following link for Arch: https://wiki.archlinux.org/title/Hardware_video_acceleration.
 If you use an alternative distribution, please follow the distributions graphics driver installation guide.